Commencement

 Q: When will my degree appear on my transcript?

-Degrees cannot begin to be posted until all final grades are in after the conferral date.
-It generally takes 1-2 weeks to post all degrees.
-Please be sure you do not have any outstanding balances on your account; this may cause your degree to be delayed.
-If you want proof of your degree before it’s posted or before you get your diploma, please complete the Enrollment Verification form and send it back to the Registrar’s Office or registrar@simpsonu.edu.
+Degrees will not be posted until all final grades are in after the conferral date.
+It takes 1-2 weeks to post all degrees.
+Please be sure you do not have any outstanding balances on your account as this may cause your degree to be delayed.
+If you want proof of your degree before it’s posted or before you receive your diploma, please complete the Enrollment Verification form and send it back to the Registrar’s Office or registrar@simpsonu.edu.

 If you have outstanding courses (for example, you are finishing credits at Shasta College and their term ends after ours) you will need to fill out the Graduation Exception Petition form and return this to the Registrar’s Office.
 If approved, this allows you to still walk in the SP22 Commencement and still have your degree posted for the SP22 term, even though you are technically finishing after the term ends.

-Transcripts take time to process; please allow 2 weeks for processing.
+Transcripts take time; please allow 2 weeks for processing.
 To request a transcript, please fill out the Transcript Request Form and return to registrar@simpsonu.edu.

 Q: What is a baccalaureate ceremony?